millu94/shire_selctions_stock/README.md

 MONDAY
 Finished working on the back end and moved on to the front end.
 Created html files, linked them up with the controller, and worked on the manufacturers table.
 Most basic functions are working except for the update function: I have encountered my first big error that I hope to resolve tomorrow. (list index out of range)

+TUESDAY
+After the stand-up Craig shared with me a lab example with a working update function- "week_04/day_3/one_to_many_solution", after close inspection I realised that my select(id) function in manufacturers_repository.py was missing "result["id"]" in the values list, which would result in my update function (in the controller) returning an updated object with an "id" of none.